smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 ## Submission process {#submission-process}

+### Weekly videos

 You'll submit your 60s video and associated files (as a single zip file) through Wattle by Monday 9pm every week (from weeks 2--9 inclusive).

+### Reflective portfolio

-Submit your two 800-word documents through wattle at the end of week 5 and the end of week 9.
+Submit your two 800-word documents (in pdf format) through Wattle at the end of week 5 and the end of week 9.

-## Marking Criteria {#marking}
+## Marking criteria {#marking}

-Your report will be assessed entirely based on the provided (pdf) document.
+Your portfolio will be assessed entirely based on the provided (pdf) document.
 The marking criteria (based on the [course learning outcomes]({% link 02-outline.md
 %})) are: